Spacii-AN/rustodia/README.md

   - Windows: Uses `Button.x1` and `Button.x2` for side mouse buttons
   - Linux/macOS: Uses `Button.button8` and `Button.button9` for side mouse buttons
   - Fully configurable - you can override with any button or key you prefer
-- **Organized Configuration**: All keybinds and timing values are clearly organized in dedicated sections at the top of the file
+- **Organized Configuration**: All keybinds and timing values are clearly organized in dedicated sections at the top of the file, with a clear "END OF USER CONFIGURATION" separator (line 107) to distinguish user-configurable settings from code logic
 - **Graceful Shutdown**: Proper signal handling for clean exit with Ctrl+C

 ## License